NA4DA Repeater WIRES X Etiquettes

 The word “break” is reserved for announcing emergencies.

 9. Be mindful that you are representing all hams in a very large geographical area since our repeaters and nodes are linked country wide.
-On an average day there are 5 or more repeaters/nodes linked up.
-This can cover most of the US.
+On an average day there are 3 or more repeaters/nodes linked up.
 Remember what you say will be heard in all these places.
 Is your conversation that important that the whole world needs to hear it?

 10. Do not monopolize the repeater